-The Sustainable backpack
+The Sustainable Backpack

 Researchers at the Norwegian Center for Science Education have reported on how the Sustainable backpack has succeeded in implementing Education for Sustainable Development (ESD) in Norwegian schools.
-An abstract from one of these presentations and the presentation of the results is linked on the right.
+An abstract from one of these presentations and the presentation of the results are linked on the right.

 - Presentation "The Sustainable backpack - implementation of Education for Sustainable Development in Norwegian schools" pdf